-"Favorable Opinion of Bond Counsel" shall mean, with respect to any action relating to the Series 2006-1 Bonds or the Series 2006-2 Bonds the occurrence of which requires such an opinion, a written legal opinion of bond counsel to the Authority addressed to the Authority, the Trustee, the Insurer and the Remarketing Agent to the effect that such action is permitted under the Series Resolution and the Trust Agreement and will not jeopardize the exclusion of interest on the Series 2006-1 Bonds from gross income for federal income tax purposes or the exemption from taxation of the Series 2006-1 Bonds or the Series 2006-2 Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, provided by the Enabling Act.
+"Favorable Opinion of Bond Counsel" shall mean, with respect to any action relating to the Series 2008-2 Bonds the occurrence of which requires such an opinion, a written legal opinion of bond counsel to the Authority addressed to the Authority, the Trustee, the Insurer and the Remarketing Agent to the effect that such action is permitted under the Series Resolution and the Trust Agreement and will not jeopardize the exclusion of interest on the Series 2008-2 Bonds from gross income for federal income tax purposes or the exemption from taxation of the Series 2008-2 Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, provided by the Enabling Act.

-"fiscal year" shall mean the twelve-month period beginning on each July 1, or any other twelvemonth period designated by the Authority from time to time as its fiscal year.
+"fiscal year" shall mean the twelve-month period beginning on each July 1, or any other twelve-month period designated by the Authority from time to time as its fiscal year.